 Enda McElhinney explains how jockeys train to stay in shape.

-January and February is an important part of the year for jockeys as they are only a month away from the biggest meeting of the season in national hunt racing with the 2017 Cheltenham Festival.
+January and February are a vital part of the year for jockeys.
+They are only a month away from the most crucial meeting of the season in national hunt racing with the 2017 Cheltenham Festival.
+There are 28 races at the meeting for the riders to participate in, with the feature race being the Cheltenham Gold Cup.
 You can find all the Cheltenham odds on Paddy Power if you are looking to place a bet on any of your favourite jockeys or horses.
-There are 28 races at the meeting for the riders to take part in, with the feature race being the Cheltenham Gold Cup.

 Here is how the national hunt jockeys will look to stay in great shape ahead of the Cheltenham Festival and throughout the year.

 The riders will often jog around the track when they arrive at a racecourse.
 They will zip up in a one-piece tracksuit and try to sweat as much as possible during their run.
 The difference between making the weight for a ride as a jockey can be as little as a couple of pounds to lose this excess weight.

 The distance of a racecourse varies up and down the country, but the majority are around 1 mile and 6 furlongs, equivalent to 2,800 metres.
 After this jog, they will weigh themselves and hope they are below the maximum allowance.
 If they are not quite there, they will likely have to do another lap of the track.

 The jockey diet is critical for them to remain light and healthy in the sport.
 In the morning, they will have a bowl of porridge made from oats and water.
 This will be eaten at least one hour before they ride out a group of horses from their yard.
 At lunchtime, they will consume something light like a salad.
 The evening meal will always be eaten before 7 pm, and most jockeys will eat some oily fish with a small portion of vegetables.If they eat a meal which is too heavy, it could affect their weight for the day.